 A question of swimmability

-We are in pursuit of a future where everyone can swim, drink, and fish from their local waters.
+Swim Drink Fish is in pursuit of a future where everyone can swim, drink and fish from their local waters.

 Swim Guide has a big role to play at every level of this journey, from bringing awareness to the contaminants threatening our waterways to helping people find, love, and protect their clean water.

-Swim Guide began in Toronto when a team of staff and volunteers at Lake Ontario Waterkeeper set out to answer this simple question: Is it safe to swim in Lake Ontario?
+Swim Guide began in Toronto when a team of Swim Drink Fish staff and volunteers set out to answer this simple question: Is it safe to swim in Lake Ontario?